LaunchCodeEducation/intro-to-web-dev-curriculum/content/introduction/_index.md

 1. What platforms this class utilizes
 1. How to use this book

-## Key Terms
+## Key Terminology

+Here is a list of key terms that appear throughout this chapter organized by the page the term first appears on.
+Make note of each one and their definition!
+You may notice that the key terms in this book are bolded.
+So as you are reading, keep an eye out for those bolded words!

+### Why Learn JavaScript?

 1. JavaScript

+### Blended Learning

-1. blended-learning
+1. blended learning model

+### Class Platforms

 1. Canvas
-1. Concept Checks
+1. dashboard

-## Content Links
+## Chapter Content

 {{% children %}}